acoustic-content-samples/sample-wch-node-wrapper/README.md

   WCHConnector.deleteAssets(deleteQry, 100);
 ```

-- `query` - [Required] The fassetquery used to select the assets to get deleted.
+- `query` - [Required] The assetquery used to select the assets to get deleted.
 Can also be an array of multiple facetqueries.
 - `amount` - [Optional] Amount of assets to get deleted.
 Defaults to 100.

 > `createAsset(assetDef)`